rsergio07/flask-app-on-eks/README.md

 1. **Clone the Repository**: Clone this repository to your local machine.

-2. **Set Up AWS Credentials**: Ensure you have AWS credentials configured with appropriate permissions for provisioning resources.
-You can set up AWS credentials using the AWS CLI or by configuring environment variables.

-3. **Run Terraform**: Navigate to the cloned repository directory and run the following commands to deploy the infrastructure using Terraform:
+2. **Run Terraform**: Navigate to the cloned repository directory and run the following commands to deploy the infrastructure using Terraform:

     ```bash
     terraform init